kehantan/labbook/docs/protein/bca.rst

 Bicinchoninic acid assay (BCA)
 ==============================

+**Objective:** To quantify concentration of protein in a sample using BCA.

 * We use kit for this assay.
 Can refer the procedure from manufacturer website or the manual provided in the box.
 * This procedure can be carried out on bench.